Timinator2000/Python-Programming-for-the-Humanities/Chapter 01/05 - conditions.md

 # and, or, not

-Up to this point, our conditions have consisted of single expresssions.
+Up to this point, our conditions have consisted of single expressions.
 However, quite often we would like to test for multiple conditions and then execute a particular piece of code.
 Python provides a number of ways to do that.
 The first is with the `and` statement. `and` allows us to juxtapose two expressions that need to be true in order to make the entire expression evaluate to `True`.
 Let's see how that works:

 ```python runnable
 word = "banana"